 Retires then returns to the popular stage

 In 1979, she released a self-titled album, Blanca Rosa Gil, on the Liznel label (Liznel 1389).
-This would be the last album she would record before deciding to retire from the music profession and dedicate the rest of her life to religious faith.
-She vowed only to sing from that time forward for the glory of God.
+This would be the last album she would record before deciding to retire from the music profession and dedicate the rest of her life to her religious faith.
+She vowed only to sing, from that time forward, for the glory of God.
 Nearly two decades after being in retirement, she was asked to participate in a fundraiser for her friend Blanquita Amaro, another Cuban celebrity.
-She was torn on whether to return to the stage or not even if it was for a good cause.
+She was torn on whether to return to the stage, not even if it was for a good cause.
 She stated in an interview that she prayed to God for a sign that would let her know that she had his blessings.
 She did return to the stage for that event and performed a few more times throughout the coming years in Miami and Puerto Rico.
 She eventually released her last album to date in 2009, Ayer y Hoy.
 She was accompanied on this album by a quartet of musicians, Los Montemar.

 1-Wilfredo Cancio Isla, "Blanca Rosa Gil - El Alma Que Canta", Radio Television Marti, August 26, 2017